jharner/RXLisp/README.md

 re-running /sbin/ldconfig to rebuild the cache of available shared libraries.
 Alternatively, one can include the directory containing the shared library in the LD_LIBRARY_PATH environment variable.

+Steps for building RXLisp
+1. Build shared library for xlisp
+   a.
+I have copied xlisp source code and the update into xlisp directory.
+   b.
+Change directory to xlisp: cd xlisp
+   c.
+Run configuration script: ./configure
+   d.
+Build xlisp shared library: make libxlisp.so
+   e.
+Copy the libxlisp.so file to appropriate location.
+(I haven't figure out this yet.
+I tried /usr/local/lib.
+It seems not working although ldconfig it show up in ldconfig cache.)
+2. Install RXLisp library
+   a.
+Go back to project base
+   b.
+Install RXLisp: R CMD INSTALL RXLisp <-l path-to-local-r-library-folder>
+   The -l part is optional.
+Use that when you want to install the package in a location different to the standard one.

+------ Options for communication between R processes
+1. Share information through file system.
+2. For unix, pipe/message queue/shared memory.
+3. Network connection.
+Processes don't have to be on the same machine.